mkierzenka/SWDevProj/report/doc.md

 from and put data into the key-value store.
 Distributed arrays can be used to track, organize, and work with specific data across the eau2 system.

+In the following paragraphs, we will explain diagrams that represent basic interaction between components of our system.
+There are three PNG diagrams, and can be found within this "report" folder.

+The first diagram, "localget," represents an application retrieving data that exists in its node's KV store.
+The process is fairly simple; the application calls on the store to get data under a certain key.
+The store recognizes it has that data.
+It then takes the serialized data, converts it into a dataframe, and then returns the deserialized result to the application.

+The second diagram, "networkget," represents the process of retrieving data that does not exist in the node's local store.
+Like in localget, the application calls on its store to get data under a certain key.
+However, this time, the store does not have that key.
+Therefore, the store needs to request the data from a store running on a different node.
+It looks at the key to see which node the mapped data lives on.
+It then sends a message to that store, through a network layer, to request that data.
+The other store checks if it has data for that key.
+If it does, then it sends the serialized data in a message back to the original KV store.
+The store reads the data from the message, and like the local case, deserializes the blob into a DataFrame and returns it to the Application.

+The last diagram, "createdf," represents how an application can insert a dataframe into its node's store.
+First, the application needs to call a static "from" method, which will create a dataframe given a key and certain pieces of information.
+Contrary to the previous cases, the method uses a serializer to convert a dataframe into a blob of data.
+It then takes the key and the value generated and puts it into the store.
+Lastly, the "from" method will return the produced dataframe for the application to use.

 ## Implementation

 For the critical classes that we will implement for this system, we included a run-down